globewalldesk/revuu/README.md

 reviews (in task view).
 Allowed partial (and regex) search of tags.
 Added Bootstrap to supported tech.
 Small bug fixes.

-### 3.5
+### 3.5 (January 6, 2019)
+Server running support and auto-advance:

+In this update, incredibly (to Revuu's author), a major bug was fixed.
+Now the user can run Sinatra (and possibly Rails) servers from within Revuu.
+This is a major step toward enabling spaced repetition review of questions about complex web frameworks--enabling the user to efficiently drill harder methods while Revuu handles the complex setup.
+Be sure to add

+    BUNDLE_GEMFILE='./GEMFILE' &&

+before the `ruby <server_file.rb>` command.
+(Still need to update help file with these instructions.)

-Automatically move user to the next question to review (after prompt) after recording a review; also, add an 'x' shortcut to do that directly.
+Also we now automatically move the user to the next question to review (after prompt) after recording a review; also, add an 'x' shortcut to do that directly.
 Added search/sort for tasks without tags (other than default tags); type 'notags'.
-Started debugging issue launching (Sinatra) server from app.
+Added simple fix to end-of-year "unknown" date bug.